 - Adult Multi-Agency Safeguarding Hub (MASH): NYP jointly screen adult safeguarding referrals with Adult Social Care and Mental Health Services.
 NYP's Adult Safeguarding Manager has been working with partnership colleagues from the Community Safety Partnership to finalise arrangements for an Adult MASH.
-NYP has committed additional resources to support the Adult MASH.
-An additional Police Sergeant and two Police Constables have been approved as part of a significant uplift of officers and staff into the safeguarding department and a recruitment process is underway. - Modern Slavery Partnership (MSP): NYP chair the MSP and in the past year has worked with partners to review the terms of reference, review its membership and, with the agreement of the nYSAB, has brought the MSP under the governance of the Community Safety Partnership, thus providing accountability.
-The MSP will focus on raising awareness of modern slavery and human trafficking, share good practice and develop a communication plan for the next 12 months. - Safeguarding Adult Reviews (SARs): NYP actively contributes to all North Yorkshire SARs, sharing information as appropriate, considering good practice and cascading lessons learnt to improve policies and practice as appropriate.
+NYP has committed additional resources to support the Adult MAS.
+An additional Police Sergeant and 2 x Police Constables have been approved as part of a significant uplift of officers and staff into the Safeguarding Dept and a recruitment process is underway. - Modern Slavery Partnership: NYP chair the Modern Slavery Partnership (MSP) and in the past year has worked with partners to review the terms of reference, review its membership and, with the agreement of the NYSAB, has brought the MSP under the governance of the Community Safety Partnership, thus providing accountability.
+The MSP will focus on raising awareness of modern slavery and human trafficking, share good practice and develop a communication plan for the next 12 months. - Safeguarding Adult Reviews: NYP actively contributes to all North Yorkshire SARs, sharing information as appropriate, considering good practice and cascading lessons learnt to improve policies and practice as appropriate.